algorandfoundation/algokit-cli/docs/features/init.md

 projects_root_path = 'projects' # path to the root folder containing all sub-projects in the workspace
 ```

+#### VSCode optimizations

+AlgoKit has a set of minor optimizations for VSCode users that are useful to be aware of:

+- Templates created with the `--workspace` flag automatically include a VSCode code-workspace file.
+New projects added to an AlgoKit workspace are also integrated into an existing VSCode workspace.
+- Using the `--ide` flag with `init` triggers automatic prompts to open the project and, if available, the code workspace in VSCode.

 #### Handling of the `.github` Folder